Hailstorms8441/Weather-App-Source/README.md

 If you want to see the built code you can go to https://github.com/Hailstorm8441/Weather-App-Website/ and view it there (but it mostly looks like gibberish).

-# How to set up the app on your machine:
+# How to set up the app:

 Go to https://openweathermap.org/, create an acount, then go to pricing and click get api key under the free tier.